MicrosoftDocs/azure-stack-docs/azure-stack/hci/update/azure-update-manager-23h2.md

 1. Sign into [the Azure portal](https://portal.azure.com) and go to **Azure Update Manager**.
 2. Under the **Resources** dropdown, select **Azure Stack HCI**.
-   - Filter by Subscription, Resource group, Location, Status, Update readiness, Current OS version, and/or Tags to view a list of clusters.
+   - Filter by Subscription, Resource group, Location, Status, Update readiness, Current version, and/or Tags to view a list of clusters.
-3. In the cluster list, view the clusters update status, update readiness, current OS version, and the date and time of the last successful update.
+3. In the cluster list, view the clusters update Status, Update readiness, Current version, and the date and time of the Last successful update.

     [![Screenshot to browse for cluster updates in Azure Update Manager.](./media/azure-update-manager/main-link.png)](media/azure-update-manager/main-link.png#lightbox)